Preview Changes will not be visible to customers until published.

 Departmental

-The last section of dashboards addresses important metrics and areas of concern related to specific verticals within a credit union.
+These dashboards address important metrics and areas of concern related to specific verticals within a credit union.

 Board Governance: Board members should focus on the key results of the credit union – growth rates, safety and soundness, earnings, and the value delivered to members.